 Intrinsic to traditional British food is the curry; it is a part and parcel to the history and heritage or the food.
 There is no better vehicle for vegetables, beans, grains, and pulses than to wrap them in curry spices and sauces.

 Take a look at, or better still, pack it into a curry by trying this chickpea and coconut curry and say British vegetarian food isn't great.
-A couple of other easy to follow curry recipes that will make vegetarian converts of the staunchest carnivore are a Mixed Vegetable Undhiyo Recipe from Chef Gordon Ramsay, or try this Thai Golden Vegetable.
+A couple of other easy to follow curry recipes that will make vegetarian converts of the staunchest carnivore are a mixed vegetable undhiyo recipe from Chef Gordon Ramsay, or try this Thai golden vegetable.

 03 of 03

 Turn Your Side Into a Main

 One way to get the family to eat vegetarian food without them being aware of it is to turn a classic side dish into a meal in itself.
-Turn your side into a main with a baked potato served with a delicious, hefty serving of Cauliflower Cheese and a side salad is a warm and filling supper dish.
+Turn your side into a main with a baked potato served with a delicious, hefty serving of cauliflower cheese and a side salad is a warm and filling supper dish.

-Try old favorites like Bubble and Squeak or Irish Champ with a fried egg on top and an extra serving of vegetables, makes a vegetarian supper in a flash.
-Or try the Fancy Bubble but leave out the Chorizo.
-Instead, add in some roasted vegetables ( roast beetroot is perfect for this).
+Try old favorites like bubble and squeak or Irish champ with a fried egg on top and an extra serving of vegetables makes a vegetarian supper in a flash.
+Or try the fancy bubble but leave out the Chorizo.
+Instead, add in some roasted vegetables (roast beetroot is perfect for this).
 Another great classic that makes great vegetarian dishes is a Welsh rarebit.